The NaNoWriMo Alternative: How To Create a Writing Habit This November Without Burning Out

 NaNoWriMo-style challenges focus on quantity — not quality.

 That quality problem may be fine for many creatives.
-Thanks to NaNoWriMo, I wrote my books.
+Thanks to NaNoWriMo, I drafted my books.
 I got it done.
-And only by taking action did I see there could be another, gentler way to get to the finish line — whether the finish line is a writing habit or 50,000 words.
+But it took longer than it needed to because I needed massive breaks — on one occasion, I needed 11 months off.
+Only by taking action, though, did I see there could be another, gentler way to get to the finish line — whether the finish line is a consistent writing habit or 50,000 words.

-The time it took me to draft my most recent book was insignificant compared to my first book.
+The time it took me to draft Intuitive Writing was insignificant compared to my first book.
+And in March 2024, I started drafting my third book.
+This one, by far, has been the easiest.
 I hit my word count goal in under an hour every day while writing with my community — proving that just about anyone can find the time to write a book.
-Revisions, which come later, take much more time and energy.
+Revisions, which come later, take much more time and energy (but when I flow with nature, it' comes so much easier!
+More on this in a minute).
+Oh, I also maintain a full copywriting and coaching client load, teach online writing classes, and have a family.

 The history of NaNoWriMo